Projected transverse momentum resummation in top-antitop pair production at LHC: Resummation

 Please note, that the focal point of our transition function, $c_\mathrm{m}$, plays the role of a traditional matching scale for the $q_{\mathrm{T,out}}$ and $q_{\mathrm{T,in}}$ spectra.
 As the \dphittbar~spectrum, however, is dimensionless, $c_\mathrm{m}$ is dimensionless, and can thus not be directly connected to an ``intrinsic'' scale of the scattering process.
 Instead, we choose it solely on the basis of the quality of the approximation of the fixed-order expansion of Eq.\ \eqref{eq:xs:NJ0:res} wrt.\ the exact QCD result, see Sec.\ \ref{sec:validations}.
 Besides the resummed differential cross sections and its perturbative expansions aforementioned, to compensate for the power corrections having been truncated during the asymptotic expansions, Eq.~\eqref{eq:def:mat} also includes the ratio of the exact spectra to the leading singular terms derived from \SCETII and HQET,

 Herein, $\sigma_{\ttbar}^{\mathrm{f.o.}}$ denotes the fixed-order QCD results assessed at the identical scale to that of $\sigma_{\ttbar}^{\rm{s}}$, and will be evaluated by the program \Sherpa~\cite{Gleisberg:2003xi,Gleisberg:2008ta,Sherpa:2019gpd}.
-Starting from \NNLO, the fixed-order predictions are not positive definite on the whole range of $\mathcal{O}$, and indeed must turn negative close to the fixed-order divergence to be improved by our resummation.
+Starting from \NNLO, the fixed-order predictions are not positive definite on the whole range of $\mathcal{Q}$, and indeed can turn negative in the asymptotic domain that will be improved by our resummation.
 This invariably leads to the vanishing denominators in Eq.~\eqref{eq:def:mat:R}.
 We thus expand $\mathcal{R}_{\mathrm{fs}}$ in $\alpha_s(\mu_{\mathrm{f.o.}})$ in the second step of Eq.~\eqref{eq:def:mat} following the spirit of \cite{Bizon:2018foh}.